Perceptual spaces and their symmetries: The geometry of color space: Results

-Let us first assume that the initial linear trend of Fig.~\ref{f5} continues also for larger distances.
+Let us first assume that the initial linear trend apparent in the data shown in Fig.~\ref{f5} continues also for larger distances.
 This hypothesis implies that $\varepsilon_{II}$ is proportional to $ 1 + \lambda d(\bm{x}, \bm{b})$.
-It then follows that $t'(d) / t'(0) = (1 - \lambda d)^{-1}$, which in turn yields $t(d) = t'(0) \ \ln(1 + \lambda d)$.
+It then follows that $t'(d) / t'(0) = (1 - \lambda d)^{-1}$, which in turn yields $t(d) = t'(0) \ \ln(1 + \lambda d)/ \lambda$.
 The resulting displacement $t(d) - d$ is illustrated in panel {\sl d1} of Fig.~\ref{f0002}.
 The effect of the surround is initially repulsive, becomes neutral at an intermediate distance in which $t(d) = d$, and reverts to attractive for even larger distances (see the inversion of the arrows representing the vector field in panel {\sl c2} of Fig.~\ref{f0001}).
 Actually, $t(d)$ can even become negative.
 This behavior challenges our intuition in several ways, namely: \begin{enumerate} \item[-] Thresholds grow unbounded, implying that sufficiently distant surrounds preclude the discrimination of stimuli altogether, no matter how different. \item[-] The displacement induced by the surround grows indefinitely for large distances.
-Therefore, the perceived color may differ from the presented one in an arbitrary amount, by simply displacing the surround far enough. \item[-] The effect inverts its polarity (from repulsive to attractive) as the distance grows.
+Therefore, the shifted color may differ from the presented one in an arbitrary amount, by simply displacing the surround far enough. \item[-] The effect inverts its polarity (from repulsive to attractive) as the distance grows.
 The distance where the inversion takes place is singled out. \item[-] Two different surrounds (one on each side of the neutral point) acting on the same stimulus may induce the same apparent color, even though intermediate surrounds produce different apparent colors. \item[-] If the distance between the stimulus and the surround is sufficiently large, $t(d)$ vanishes.
 At that point, the stimulus becomes equal to the surround, producing a spatially uniform percept.
 At even larger distances, the perceived stimulus is on the negative side of the geodesic.
-In other words, a green stimulus surrounded by red can give rise to a red percept that is even more saturated than the surround.
+In other words, a green stimulus surrounded by red can give rise to a red percept that is even more saturated than the surround. \end{enumerate} In order to avoid these bizarre effects, thresholds should deviate from the linear behavior at large distances, decelerating.
+The simplest deviation from the linear hypothesis would be for thresholds to saturate after the initial linear growth.
+Such saturation can be modelled as $\varepsilon_{II}(d) \propto [1 + a \exp(- d / \lambda)]^{-1}$, as in panel {\sl e1} of Fig.~\ref{f0002}.
+The limited range in which {\sl Experiment II} was performed (Fig.~\ref{f5}) does not show strong evidence of saturation.
+Yet, one can still test whether the thresholds of Fig.~\ref{f5} can also be compatible with a sublinear trend.
+To this end, we compared the hypotheses that $t'(d) \propto (1 + d / \lambda)^{-1}$ (compatible with linear thresholds) and $t'(d) \propto 1 + a\mathrm{e}^{-d/\lambda}$ (compatible with exponentially saturating thresholds).
+Slightly smaller $\chi^2$ values were obtained for the exponential model.
+Even though the improvement in the fit of {\sl Experiment II} was only marginal, in the next section we describe {\sl Experiment III} with the exponentially saturating model, thereby avoiding the unrealistic effects described above.